jetbrains-academy/Machine-Learning-101/About/Navigating Around/task.md

 ## EduTools plugin overview

-This lesson will help you take your first steps with the [EduTools plugin](https://www.jetbrains.com/help/education/educational-products.html) and use it to learn Python.
+This lesson will help you take your first steps with the [EduTools plugin](https://www.jetbrains.com/help/education/educational-products.html) and use it to learn ML.

 With the EduTools plugin, you can learn programming languages and tools by completing coding tasks and get instant feedback right inside the IDE.